gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 > [!Note]
 > I got an error in deploying the Replication Flow due to the different types defined for the same field included in the source and target systems.
 So, I made the change in the target table as we used to do BW development.
 In BW implmentation, we usually copy the BI Content and make the enhancement to the copied Z-object.
 >
+> It can define and load multiple datasources at the same time (if supported by the hardware resources and network)

 # 2. Data Flow